c-biancone/Gigabrot/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running follow these simple steps:

 ### Prerequisites

 To view the output `.ppm` files:
 * [Netpbm Viewer](http://paulcuth.me.uk/netpbm-viewer/)
+* [NVidia](https://developer.nvidia.com/opencl) / [Intel](https://software.intel.com/content/www/us/en/develop/tools/opencl-sdk.html) OpenCL Library (it seems that AMD removed theirs from their servers??)
+I hate how little documentation there is for OpenCL :(

 **Others N/A (Just yet)**